andrewdavidsmith/transferase/docs/installing_Rxfr.md

 ## Installing on Debian

-Here I'm using Debian "sid" which is ahead of the stable release.
+Here I'm using Debian "sid" which is ahead of the stable release (Note: also tested and working with Ubuntu "plucky").
 These instructions should work on latest stable Ubuntu or Debian by late April 2025.

 Assuming a clean Debian, get the dependencies: